CodinMaster/Covid-Extricate/README.md

 ![](GithubImages/3.png)

-* Get timeline of a particular country tot observe the spread rate.
+* Get timeline of a particular country to observe the spread rate.

 ![](GithubImages/2.png)

-* Need of money due to the pandamic?
-Create a donation camp describing your need and providing links to required  documents to proov the docs legit.
+* In need of money due to the pandemic?
+Create a donation camp describing your need and provide links to the required  documents to prove that your claim is  legit.

 ![](GithubImages/1.png)